Texas Aggie Band

 Acceptance into the Aggie Band will be based on audition results and availability of positions in each section.
 Notification of acceptance will take place after the May 9th deadline.

 The Texas Aggie Band rehearses Monday through Friday, 7:00 – 8:30 AM.
-Indoor rehearsals are held in the John D. White ’58 – Robert L. Walker ’70 Music Activities Center and drill rehearsals take place on the Haney Drill Field located adjacent to the band hall.
+Indoor rehearsals are held in the John D. White ’58 – Robert L. Walker ’70 Music Activities Center and drill rehearsals take place on the Dunlap Drill Field located adjacent to the Music Activities Center.
 Aggie Band members receive one academic credit in Kinesiology for each semester of participation in the band.

 A limited number of university instruments are available for student use, however, students are encouraged to bring their own instruments.